-Liver & Crispy Shallots
+Delicious Fried Liver and Crispy Shallots

 MOODY SPECIAL